ASMIftekhar/VSGNet/README.md

 python2 calculate_map_vcoco.py -fw new_test -sa 30 -t test
 ```

-Code for HICO dataset will be released later.
+Code for HICO dataset will be released later(Within June 2020).
 Please contact A S M Iftekhar (iftekhar@ucsb.edu) for any queries.